 Cybersecurity is the body of technologies, processes and practices designed to protect networks, computers, programs and data from attack, damage or unauthorized access.
-In a computing context, the term security implies cybersecurity.
-According to a December 2010 analysis of U.S. spending plans, the federal government has allotted over $13 billion annually to cybersecurity over the next five years.
+In a computing context, security includes both cybersecurity and physical security.

 Ensuring cybersecurity requires coordinated efforts throughout an information system.
 Elements of cybersecurity include: